Soul of Chogokin Gx-68 The King of Braves Gaogaigar.

 Even though Gaogaigar is big, it’s surprising to know that the size is all thanks to Gaigar being big and detailed.

-Good details here, I’m glad Bandai didn’t cheap out and simply painted the yellow panels.
+Good details here, I’m glad Bandai didn’t cheap out and simply paint the yellow panels.

 Hell and Heaven!